tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Infra/AWS Cloud Regions.md

 ### Government regulations and Data Governance

 Some countries do not allow sensitive data to be processed and stored abroad.
-Each company might require that al
+Each company might require that all company data shall reside in the country.

+### Customer Proximity

+Selecting a region near your customers can help to make the services faster.

+### Region Availability Services

+All A